MicrosoftDocs/Hololens/hololens/security-limiting-password-use.md

   ![FIDO img](images/security-fido2-whfb.png)

-MSA and AAD are among the first relying parties to support password-less authentication by implementing WebAuthn.
+MSA and Azure AD are among the first relying parties to support password-less authentication by implementing WebAuthn.

 For more information on using WebAuthn with applications and/or SDKs, go to [WebAuthn APIs for password-less authentication on Windows 10](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/webauthnapis).